 In accordance with SFWMD criteria, detention for water quality purposes shall be provided in the amount of 2.5 inches times the percentage of imperviousness or the first inch of runoff, whichever is greater.
 The water quality volume will be detained in the proposed on-site lakes and will be greater than pre-development volume.
-The site is located within an impaired water body discharge area and will require an additional 50% water quality detention volume and a pre-post nutrient analysis, see map in the Drainage Calculations Exhibit.
-According to the BMP analysis, the pre-development nutrient loadings exceed the post development nutrient loadings and will not require additional pre-treatment.
+The site is located within an impaired water body discharge area and will require an additional 50% water quality detention volume and a pre-post nutrient analysis, see attached map.
+According to the attached BMP analysis, the pre-development nutrient loadings exceed the post development nutrient loadings and will not require additional pre-treatment.